 Specialties and Services

-the most experienced Laryngologist in the Hudson Valley and treats the full range of voice and swallowing
+Dr. Zalvan is the most experienced Laryngologist in the Hudson Valley and treats the full range of voice and

-disorders.
-If you have one of these following problems, see a laryngologist; your general ENT/otolaryngologist
+swallowing disorders.
+If you have one of these following problems, see Dr. Zalvan; your general

 Professional Voice Disorders